jaclu/tmux-packet-loss/README.md

 sqlite3 ~/.tmux/plugins/tmux-packet-loss/data/packet_loss.sqlite 'SELECT * FROM t_loss'
 ```

-And as stated above, dont care too much about the exact timestamps, they will
+As stated above, don't care too much about the exact timestamps, they will
 likely not match your local time!

 ## Contributing

 Contributions are welcome, and they're appreciated.
-Every little bit helps, and a credit is always be given.
+Every little bit helps, and credit is always given.

 The best way to send feedback is to file an issue at [tmux-packet-loss/issues](https://github.com/jaclu/tmux-packet-loss/issues)